elli8ly/parkspot/README.md

 ## ✨ Features

-- **📍 Save Current Location**: Instantly save your parking spot with GPS coordinates
+- **Save Current Location**: Instantly save your parking spot with GPS coordinates
-- **🗺️ Interactive Map**: View your parking location on a beautiful, interactive map
+- **Interactive Map**: View your parking location on a beautiful, interactive map
-- **📝 Add Notes**: Include helpful notes like "Near the red car" or "Level 2, Section A"
+- **Add Notes**: Include helpful notes like "Near the red car" or "Level 2, Section A"
-- **🧭 Get Directions**: One-click directions back to your car using Google Maps
+- **Get Directions**: One-click directions back to your car using Google Maps
-- **📱 Responsive Design**: Works perfectly on desktop and mobile devices
+- **Responsive Design**: Works perfectly on desktop and mobile devices
-- **🎨 Modern UI**: Beautiful, clean interface with professional design
+- **Modern UI**: Beautiful, clean interface with professional design
-- **📱 Native Mobile App**: Dedicated iOS and Android apps available
+- **Native Mobile App**: Dedicated iOS and Android apps available
-- **⏰ Parking Timer**: Set reminders for when your parking time is about to expire
+- **Parking Timer**: Set reminders for when your parking time is about to expire
-- **📸 Photo Capture**: Take photos of your parking spot to help you remember exactly where you parked
+- **Photo Capture**: Take photos of your parking spot to help you remember exactly where you parked

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites